EmmyAnieDev/Docker-Tutorial/ReadMe.md

                                 DOCKER
-Docker is a platform that allows you to develop, ship, and run applications inside containers.
+Docker is a platform that allows you to develop, ship, and run applications inside containers. and deploy as one package.
 Containers are lightweight, standalone, and executable software packages that include everything needed to run a piece of software, including the code, runtime, libraries, and system tools.